 When Alex is not thinking about post-secondary systems and outcomes, he can be found raiding used bookstores for their most eccentric titles, ardently cheering for Toronto FC or obsessing about the latest developments in sumo.

 Today’s environment is marked by rapid change and disruption, from technology adoption to a global pandemic, climate change to aging demographics.
 For today’s post-secondary institutions, the challenge is to stay ahead of emerging trends and reimagine how to prepare graduates for success – possibly more than once – as the skills in demand evolve and transform.
-Based on recent research and 20 years of experience charting the interaction between education and employment, this session will provide insights and guidance as post-secondary institutions and their leaders navigate the next decade.
+Based on recent research and 20 years of experience charting the interaction between education and employment, this session provided insights and guidance as post-secondary institutions and their leaders navigate the next decade.

 Jeff Selingo is a New York Times best-selling author of three books on education and the job market.
 For more than twenty years, his in-depth reporting and powerful storytelling has provided practical insight about the future of higher education and the workforce to university leaders, corporate executives, as well as students and parents.

 Whether delivering a keynote talk or engaging in a fireside chat, Jeff has talked before scores of colleges, businesses, healthcare organizations, and financial services companies and helped leaders understand what’s next for education and how companies can better compete for talent, especially among Gen Z. He has appeared at the Milken Global Institute, Dartmouth College, LinkedIn, Ohio State University, Salesforce, Spain’s Bankinter Innovation Foundation, the Association of Schools Advancing Health Professions, and Deloitte, as well as before the boards of Carnegie Mellon University, the Duke Endowment, and Amherst College, among others.